Travel in the Spiritual Worlds

 As an example of false history, many founding fathers were Unitarians (as were John Adams and Thomas Jefferson), Deists, and Masons (heretical groups), and were most influenced by the early modern and enlightenment philosophers who were suspicious of religion and its irrational elements.
 Deists believed that God was distant and therefore forced national leaders to depend not on him for guidance but rather on the rule of law (a written Constitution), and on self-reliance, and self-determination.
 Religious wars had created chaos in Europe and they hoped to avoid recreating the same situation in the new world.
 Six out of the first seven Presidents of the United States were Unitarians or Deists for a significant period during their lives.
 The first protestant belief system focuses on the unity of God and denies the Trinity which, in turn, denies the unique role of Christ as the bringer of salvation (heretical by most Christian standards).
 The second (Deists) believes that God created the world but left mankind on his own to run it (God is disinterested and uninvolved in humanity's salvation).

-In the idealized (untrue) version as described by conservatives, these same people all wanted America to be a Christian theocracy.
+In the idealized (untrue) version as described by conservatives, these same people all wanted America to be an evangelical Christian theocracy.

 As another example of false history, in the early church, the most respected church leaders were the most sophisticated in their interpretation of scripture seeing layer upon layer of symbolism.
 In the idealized version, these elders and scholars were only interested in simplicity and a single interpretation.
 In other words they were good fundamentalists.

-In yet another example, the modern fundamentalists believe that the secular forces of government and the courts forced religion out of the schools, and that these institutions are responsible for America's increasing loss of faith.
+In yet another example of a false history, the modern fundamentalists believe that the secular forces of government and the courts forced religion out of the schools, and that these institutions are responsible for America's increasing loss of faith.

 However historically, it is Protestants and Catholics who could not agree on which Bible to use in the public schools and on whether to add biblical commentaries or not to the public school curriculum.
 They also jointly refused efforts to teach a generic form of Christianity and Judaism that would be acceptable to a wide cross-section of the population because they characterized it as too "unitarian".
 Christian leaders and educators therefore voluntarily removed religion from the public school system.
 This removal happened more than a century before the Supreme Court stopped school prayer in their 1962 decision which so angered conservative Christian groups.